YorkEarwaker/Automation/ide/thy/README.md

 * ...

 ## TODO
+* <todo: connect to RPi microcontroller, via thonny ide, ubuntu linux, >

+## DONE
-* <todo: menu item issues, text size, problem is known, okay on windows not on linux ubuntu, >
+* <done: menu item issues, text size, problem is known, okay on windows not on linux ubuntu, see notes issue fix elsewhere on this page, >
 * ...

 ## Software